-- Stay informed on the latest threats – sign up for the ACSC's Alert Service.
+- Stay informed on the latest threats – sign up for the Australian Signals Directorate’s Australian Cyber Security Centre's (ASD’s ACSC's) Alert Service.

 - Regularly check the software installed on your computer, tablet and other devices and uninstall any programs or software that is unused.
 If you see new programs or software that you did not agree to install, search the program name or ask your local computer repairer or retailer about the program, to see whether it is safe to use.